Dundee: John Brown to remain as manager after talks

 The controversial penalty awarded to the Dons was converted and proved to be the decisive goal in the 1-1 draw which confirmed Dundee's relegation from the Scottish Premier League.

-Peter Pawlett was the Aberdeen player involved in the spot-kick incident and he has accepted a two-match ban for simulation.
+Peter Pawlett was the Aberdeen player involved in the spot-kick incident and

 "We're appealing the decision [to offer a touchline suspension].
 I'm disappointed that they've charged me.

 "I made comments earlier in the week, probably the day after the game, still heat of the moment."